ishakimanuel/movie-web-app/README.md

-# test readme

 # MovieWebApp

-A website that shows movies base on imdb api.
+A website that shows movies base on [imdb api](https://www.omdbapi.com/).
 Using react js, redux and other modern frontend dependencies, build with create-react-app.

 ## Tech stack

-- React
+- React + create-react-app
 - TailwindCSS
 - Redux + toolkit
 - Axios